rupeshtiwari/coding-examples-interview-coding-datastructure-algorithm-in-javascript/README.md

   - [Get the Average value at each level of the tree](#get-the-average-value-at-each-level-of-the-tree)
   - [ADT](#adt)
 - [References](#references)

+## Important thing to remember

+- Remember: Run through `your code` not through the `algorithm` while executing test.
+- While `solving` problem: give yourself difficult values like use 7-8 elements of array not just 3 elements array.
+[1,2,3] instead use [12,34,22,51,6,96,43,8]
+- While `executing` your code always start with very easy example [2,3,1]

 ## Working with this repo